nickmoline/nickmoline.github.io/_posts/2020-10-04-the-next-adventure.md

 For many people I know, this has been annoying, but overall livable, but for others, such as Barbara and I, having to spend all our time at our home base in close quarters has simply driven home just how inadequate of a base our home is.

 After 14 years working at Justia, I'm paid very well compared to the average American, but as someone living in the heart of Silicon Valley I've had to pay a princely sum every month in order to pay for my pauper dwelling.
-In D&D "lifestyle" terms, my Level 14 Code Wizard has his "Lifestyle" setting set to "Aristocratic (10GP)," but lives in accommodations that would be best classified as "Modest (1GP)" at best, or perhaps even "Poor (2SP)."
+In D&D "lifestyle" terms, my Level 14 Code Wizard has his spending setting set to "Aristocratic (10GP)," but lives in accommodations that would be classified as "Modest (1GP)" at best, or perhaps even "Poor (2SP)."

 To be more specific, for the past year I've paid over $4,000 a month for a tiny 2 bedroom apartment.
 And with 4 adults currently living in that 2 bedroom apartment, and those 4 adults spending every waking moment there except for occasional trips to a grocery store, this is not the type of home base I should have at this point in my life.